 So let’s get this out of the way: A failed replication should have no bearing on the reputation of the author who originally published the finding.
 Any individual replication study can fail to reproduce the original findings because the original finding was a false positive, because the original study included important contextual features that changed in the replication, because the replicator was incompetent, because of sampling error in the replication, or because of fraud (on the part of the original researcher or the replicator).
 A single failed replication, on its own, can never tell us which of these is responsible for the discrepancy.
 And when I acknowledge these possibilities, I am not just naively adopting the “good form” position that Kahneman mentions above.
 I can’t think of any published replication studies that have claimed otherwise.

-Maybe I am wrong about this, but my perception is that those who are most likely to suggest that failed replications imply fraud are not the people doing replications, but those who argue against the value of replications.6 Advocates for replication, on the other hand, generally present a much more nuanced perspective on the implications of a failed replication.
+Maybe I am wrong about this, but my perception is that those who are most likely to suggest that failed replications imply fraud are not the people doing replications, but those who argue against the value of replications.
+Advocates for replication, on the other hand, generally present a much more nuanced perspective on the implications of a failed replication.
 Specifically:

-• Those who value replications typically know and understand the dance of the p-values.
+Those who value replications typically know and understand the dance of the p-values.
 Thus, they tend be skeptical about the informational value of any single study.
 And because of this, they are unlikely to use the timing of a study (i.e., whether it was first or most recent) as an indicator of believability.

-• Those who value replications tend to be more focused on estimation and are either skeptical of or relatively sophisticated in their use of null hypothesis significance testing when evaluating the results of replication studies.
+Those who value replications tend to be more focused on estimation and are either skeptical of or relatively sophisticated in their use of null hypothesis significance testing when evaluating the results of replication studies.
 Thus, they are unlikely to rely on simplistic criteria for determining whether a replication was a “success” or not.

 To be sure, those who conduct and value replication studies sometimes will make statements about changes in their beliefs about a phenomenon after a failed replication.
-But those statements are typically justifiable (even if they are ultimately subjective): a large number of failed replications of a single effect provides evidence that we should give up our belief in the original effect,8 and any two studies that tackle the same question can be weighted by the the quality of those studies9 when evaluating our beliefs about the phenomenon in question.
-But just because a replication study comes last does not mean that it has some sort of privileged status, and with rare exceptions, replicators don’t argue that it does.10
+But those statements are typically justifiable (even if they are ultimately subjective): a large number of failed replications of a single effect provides evidence that we should give up our belief in the original effect, and any two studies that tackle the same question can be weighted by the the quality of those studies when evaluating our beliefs about the phenomenon in question.
+But just because a replication study comes last does not mean that it has some sort of privileged status, and with rare exceptions, replicators don’t argue that it does.

 C’mon, What’s the Problem with More Rules for Replication Studies?

 The final argument in favor of this first “Rule of Replication” is that it simply isn’t a big deal to go through the process of working with original authors when conducting replication studies.
 Kahneman’s four-step procedure simply requires that replicators send a “detailed description” of the procedures to the original authors, including a video when relevant.
-The replicators must then wait some limited time for the original authors to provide comments and modification to these plans.11 If any disagreements about procedure remain, the replicators must include a statement explaining why the original authors’ suggestions were not followed.
+The replicators must then wait some limited time for the original authors to provide comments and modification to these plans.
+If any disagreements about procedure remain, the replicators must include a statement explaining why the original authors’ suggestions were not followed.

 In other words, at a time when many researchers object that even the simplest efforts towards preregistration are too onerous, the “rules of replication” state that replicators—and only replicators—must go through all the standard procedures of preregistration and add the extra step of a negotiation with a potentially hostile set of collaborators.
 If the problem that this rule is supposed to solve is the lack of methodological detail in our papers, why not address this problem directly?
 Instead of throwing up our hands and admitting that our requirements for undergraduate-level papers (“your paper must provide sufficient detail to allow others to replicate your work”) can’t actually be met in our own scientific journals, why not make our methods sections (or at least our methods sections plus preregistration documents and open materials) better?
 This would not only obviate the need for special rules for replication, it would improve science more broadly.